-- pH (best between 6.5-8.5).
+- pH (best between 6.5-8.5). • - Iron.

+• Other elements.

+Colour. taste and odour.

+Bacterial growth.

+- 11011.

-- Iron.
+- Turbidity/cloudiness.

 - Hardness.

+- Algae.

-- · Corrosion.
+- Corrosion.

+- ٦.

 - Salinity.

-- · Sodicity.
+- Sodicity.

-- · Other elements.

-- Turbidity/cloudiness.

-- · Algae.

-- Colour, taste and odour.

-- Bacterial growth.

-WATER STOCKTAKE:
+Ensure you know what pipes and storage container (e.g. IBCs) have previously been used for, to avoid poisoning stock.

-RELIABILITY - MEETING THE WATER DEMAND
+WATER STOCKTAKE: RELIABILITY - MEETING THE WATER DEMAND

-A reliable water supply is a precious resource.
-As part of assessing your property's water sources you will need to consider the average versus peak demand and how well-equipped you are to meet an unexpected interruption to normal water supplies.
+A reliable water supply is a precious resource in an emergency.
+As part of assessing your property's water sources you will need to consider the average versus peak demand and how well-equipped you are to meet an unexpected interruption to water supplies.

-Thinking about your property's water supplies as 'managing your water budget' is a good way to begin looking for efficiencies in water use across all your operations.
+Thinking about your property's water supplies as 'managing your water budget' is a good way to use water efficiently after a fire.
 A water budget may help to avoid a forced destock due to insufficient water supplies.
 Water requirements and maximum advisable levels of salinity and conductivity vary widely according to the type of stock and the type of grazing.

-Remember: your water budget is just as critical as your feed budget
+REMEMBER: your water budget is just as critical as your feed budget

-Stock type Consumption per head per day (L)
+STOCK TYPE CONSUMPTION PER HEAD PER DAY (L)

 Weaners, average all feeds 2-4

 Adult dry sheep - grassland 2-6

 Adult dry sheep - saltbush 4-12

 Ewes with lambs, dry feed 4-10

-Notes:
+NOTES:

-- Water consumption by sheep can increase by 80% in extreme, hot conditions. - Sheep can drink 40% more in summer than winter, and 50-80% more if their water contains more than 2,000ppm total dissolved salts (TDS). - Water at 4,000-10,000 ppm TDS may cause problems initially until animals adjust. - Include native animals in your calculations, although sheep drink around 6.5 times more water each day than kangaroos. - When planning water supply requirements, allow for evaporation losses, e.g., the NSW Southern Tablelands average 25% loss of dam water over the late spring, summer, autumn period.
+Water consumption by sheep can increase by 80% in extreme, hot conditions.

+- Sheep can drink 40% more in summer than winter, and 50-80% more if their water contains more than 2,000ppm total dissolved salts (TDS). - Water at 4,000-10,000 ppm TDS may cause problems initially until animals adjust. - Include native animals in your calculations where they are not excluded although sheep drink around 6.5 times more water each day than kangaroos. - When planning water supply requirements, allow for evaporation losses, e.g., the NSW Southern Tablelands average 25% loss of dam water over the late spring, summer, autumn period.

-Example:
+EXAMPLE: